 HttpContext and ask for access token.
 Also we can directly get an access token using the registered client if we need to bypass the whole process.

-Now if we have another system that needed authentication or authorization, all we have to do is adding another client and its scopes.
+Now if we have another app that needs authentication or authorization, all we have to do is to add another client and its scopes.
 This is a good thing because if we have multiple applications, their security concerns isn’t scattered around different servers.
 That means now managing security is easier and more effective, because we have a centralized server which is responsible for it.

 In this post, I’ve discussed two different ways of using IdentityServer4 to implement policy-based authorization.
 First I’ve described how to use it without involving the Asp.Net Core Identity using only what IdentityServer4 gives us.
 Then we saw how to use the built-in mechanisms of Asp.Net Identity achieve almost the same thing.